 Terrestrial Animals, Pacific Northwest

-The cougar is the largest cat in the Pacific Northwest.
-Unlike other big cats,though, the cougar can only make a purring sound.
+The cougar is the largest cat on Vancouver Island.
+Unlike other big cats, though, the cougar can only make a purring sound.
 You will never hear one in the forests – a fact that Hollywood seems to be unaware of!

 Cougars inhabit various ecosystems: from sea level to mountain tops, and from deserts to deep, dark rain forests.
 They are very abundant on Vancouver Island.